 This depends on the condition of the existing installation.

-However, we can estimate that for a typical 3-bed house the work will take about two hours for the box change and 2-5 hours for testing, fault finding and correcting.
+However, we can estimate that for a typical 3-bed house the work will take around half a day.

 What About the Cost of the Materials?

-A fully loaded consumer unit/fusebox will cost around £120, meter tails (might be needed) will cost another £10.
-Main earth upgrade cables as extra nominal cost.
+A fully loaded consumer unit/fusebox will cost around £130, and meter tails (might be needed) will cost another £15.
+Main earth upgrade cables are an extra nominal cost.

 If your electrician isn’t a Competent Person Scheme member then your local building control will need to inspect the work before it can be signed off, this can cost several hundred pounds and isn’t a desirable option.

-If however, your electrician is with a scheme, he/she can self-certify that the work meets current regulations and provide you with a copy of the certificate that is sent to building control.
+If however, your electrician is with a scheme, (as most are) he/she can self-certify that the work meets current regulations and provide you with a copy of the certificate that is sent to building control.

 New Fusebox Cost

-If however, your existing wiring is up to standard and all the testing goes smoothly, you could end up paying less although anything below £400.00 inc VAT would be unusual for this type of work.
+If however, your existing wiring is up to standard and all the testing goes smoothly, you could end up paying less although anything below £400 inc VAT would be very unusual for this type of work.

 You should also consider the extra charges you may need to pay, bonding work and replacing the meter tails will add extra cost if they’re needed.